 – Lee Pfab, Executive Director, Palo Alto Family YMCA

-WELL for Life has partnered with AACHAC to promote well-being to racial and ethnic minorities across the Bay Area.
-The AACHAC does this through programming, hosting events and engaging with the communities they serve.
+WELL for Life has partnered with BACHAC to promote well-being to racial and ethnic minorities across the Bay Area.
+The BACHAC does this through programming, hosting events and engaging with the communities they serve.

 Association of California Healthcare Districts

 WELL for Life has partnered with California Healthcare Districts throughout the Bay Area to offer WELL for Life to the communities they serve.